Nienh/Coursera-Getting-and-Cleaning-Data-Project/CodeBook.md

 5. Keep mean and standard deviation columns only (remove all other columns)
 6. Map activity name to activity ID using `activity_labels.txt` as the key

-### Train_Test_MeanStd_AVE.csv
+### Train_Test_MeanStd_AVE.txt
-Using data from Train_Test_Mean_Std.csv above, create an independent tidy data set with the average of each variable for each activity and each subject
+Using data from Train_Test_Mean_Std.txt above, create an independent tidy data set with the average of each variable for each activity and each subject